-My Tips About Six Pack Diet
+My 5 Extra Tips on Dieting for a Six Pack

-Tip #2) Coffee suppresses hunger and has zero calories.
+- Coffee suppresses hunger and has zero calories.
 Drink some black coffee when you feel hungry.

-Tip #4) Remember that this is temporary.
+- Remember that this is temporary.
 Cravings are your body’s tricks to make you eat more calories.
 Maintaining six pack abs is easy once you get them.
 The rewards of getting six pack abs are enormous.
 When the going gets tough, imagine the rewards you will receive.
 Visualize yourself looking in the mirror with your six pack abs looking back at you.

-Tip #5) Read my simple tips on reducing your calorie intake.
+- Follow my simple tips on reducing your calorie intake.

 Six Pack Diet Questions & Answers

 Isn’t training enough?
 Why should I diet?